Carson-Newman University: Statistics

 Years

-1972-.. (age 53)
+1972-.. (age 54)

 Occupations

-judokamixed martial arts fighterkickboxerkarateka
+kickboxerkaratekajudokamixed martial arts fighter

 Biography

-Shonie Carter, is an American fromer mixed martial artist.
+Shonie Carter, is an American former mixed martial artist.
 He is a former WEC Welterweight Champion, a UFC veteran, and a contestant on The Ultimate Fighter 4 reality show.
 He has also competed in Pancrase, Shooto, King of the Cage, M-1 Global, KSW, and Bellator.
 He is known for his flashy dress, colorful vocabulary, outlandish personality and use of the spinning backfist in competition.

 3. Sylvia Hatchell